 Governance incorporates the set of processes, customs, policy directives, laws and conventions affecting the way an organisation is directed, administered or controlled.

-- Governance and quality improvement systems - there are integrated systems of governance to actively manage patient safety and quality risks.
+- Patient safety and quality systems - Safety and quality systems are integrated with governance processes to enable organisations to actively manage and improve the safety and quality of health care for patients.

-The SA Health Governance for Safety and Quality in Health Service Organisations Accreditation Resource (PDF 1587KB) has been developed to support health services and provides examples of South Australian tools and resources that can be used to demonstration an action and standard has been met.
+The SA Health Governance for Safety and Quality in Health Service Organisations Accreditation Resource (PDF 240KB) has been developed to support health services and provides examples of South Australian tools and resources that can be used to demonstrate an action and standard has been met.

 Safety and Quality Work Plan 2017-2019